wlerin/feralfilehosting/Feral Wiki/Installable software/Feralstats plugin for ruTorrent/readme.md

 To use:

 **1:** After uploading, reload Rutorrent in your browser.
-Pressing CTLR + F5 will force a refresh.
+Pressing CTRL + F5 will force a refresh.
 **2:** Authenticate the tool in the lower left corner of ruTorrent, if it has not already authenticated.